Castlebar Song Contest

 The Castlebar Song Contest was an annual international song contest that was first staged in 1966 in Castlebar, County Mayo, Ireland.
-The contest was initially organised by the Castlebar Chamber of Commerce as part of a drive to increase tourism to the town.
-It was hoped that the competition would produce a song that would make the town famous, just as songs such as The Rose of Tralee, Galway Bay, or Mary from Dungloe had done for their respective towns.
+The contest was initially organised by the Castlebar Chamber of Commerce as part of a drive to increase tourism in the town.
+It was hoped that the competition would produce a song that would make the town famous, just as songs such as "The Rose of Tralee", "Galway Bay", or "Mary from Dungloe" had done for their respective towns.
 The first contest had 70 entries from the UK and Ireland, and the final was hosted by Gay Byrne.
-The winning song bore the Irish version of the town's name - Caisleán A' Bharraigh.
+The winning song bore the Irish version of the town's name, Caisleán A' Bharraigh.

 Information

 After the first contest, the emphasis changed from finding a song named after the town to one of promoting the town through attracting composers, of various genres, from all over the world to the town.
 This strategy was successful and the town (and some of the neighbouring towns) were thronged with contest participants for the first week of October for the remainder of the contest's life.
 From humble beginnings with a mere £50 in prizes, the event grew in status to a point where its prize money at £20,000 was bettered only by the Yamaha Song Contest in Japan.

 In 1981, the future of the song contest became political when it was debated in Dáil Éireann.